Read below for details on my approaches, results and learnings

 pickle.dump(store, f)

 With the corpus of information about me neatly packaged, all that's left to do is write a simple Flask app that takes in user questions via the chat interface, passes them along to our vector-store-enhanced language model and returns a response back.
-What's more, we only have to create the vector store once, ahead of time, and it'll be there ready for any number of user questions.

 # Define a route for the index page